snmptt/snmptt/snmptt/docs/snmpttconvertmib.md

     Result: EXEC qpage -f TRAP notifygroup1 "A linkUp trap signifies that the SNMP entity, acting in an $*"

-Same as above, but read the EXEC line from the file exec-commands.txt.
+Same as above, but read the EXEC line(s) from the file exec-commands.txt.
 Multiple commands can be added to the file to generate multiple EXEC lines per trap.

     snmpttconvertmib --in=/usr/share/snmp/mibs/CPQHOST.mib --out=/etc/snmp/snmptt.conf.compaq --exec_file exec-commands.txt